Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Experimental Results

-Next, we assessed the impact of the encoder architecture (Table~\ref{tab:backbone_ablation}).
-Replacing ResNet18 with larger backbones such as EfficientNet-B4, ViT-B16, ResNet50, or ResNet101 decreases performance, indicating that deeper or transformer-based models overfit local latent variations and weaken generalization.
-ResNet18 provides the best trade-off between compactness and discriminative power, ensuring stable feature extraction across degradations.
+We next investigate the impact of the encoder backbone (Table~\ref{tab:backbone_ablation}).
+ResNet18 is compared against deeper convolutional architectures (ResNet50, ResNet101), EfficientNet-B4, and the transformer-based ViT-B16.
+Increasing model capacity does not improve performance; in fact, larger backbones consistently reduce both Closed-set accuracy and Macro~AUC.
+This suggests that deeper or transformer-based models may overfit local latent variations, thereby weakening the global geometric structure required for generator-level attribution.
+In contrast, ResNet18 provides the best balance between compactness and discriminative power.
+Its moderate capacity appears sufficient to capture signal-leak patterns while maintaining stable generalization across perturbations and unseen distributions.